-Wells Dam is located in Washington State at river mile (RM) 515.6 of the Columbia River, 30 RMs downstream of the U.S. Army Corps of Engineers (COE) Chief Joseph Dam, and 42 miles upstream of the Public Utility District No. 1 of Chelan County's (Chelan PUD) Rocky Reach Dam.
-The nearest town to Wells Dam is Pateros, Washington located at RM 523.9, 8.3 miles upriver from Wells Dam.
+Wells Dam is located in Washington State at river mile (RM) 515.6 of the Columbia River, 30 miles downstream of the U.S. Army Corps of Engineers (COE) Chief Joseph Dam, and 42 miles upstream of the Public Utility District No. 1 of Chelan County's (Chelan PUD) Rocky Reach Dam.
+The nearest town is Pateros, Washington located at RM 523.9, 8.3 miles upriver from Wells Dam.